RedHat-UX/red-hat-design-system/elements/rh-navigation-secondary/docs/20-guidelines.md

   ### Slot 2 visible

-  {% example palette="light",
-    alt="Image of secondary navigations; one has a menu collapsed and the other has a menu expanded, but both have slot 2 visible on large breakpoints", src="../nav-secondary-guidelines-responsive-slot-2-visible.png" %}
+  ![Image of secondary navigations; one has a menu collapsed and the other has a menu expanded, but both have slot 2 visible on large breakpoints][nav-secondary-guidelines-responsive-slot-2-visible] {style="margin-block: var(--rh-space-2xl, 32px);"}

   ### Slot 2 hidden

-  {% example palette="light",
-    alt="Image of secondary navigations; slot 2 on small breakpoints is not visible unless the menu is expanded", src="../nav-secondary-guidelines-responsive-slot-2-hidden.png" %}
+  ![Image of secondary navigations; slot 2 on small breakpoints is not visible unless the menu is expanded][nav-secondary-guidelines-responsive-slot-2-hidden] {style="margin-block: var(--rh-space-2xl, 32px);"}

   ### Breakpoints